achleey/LENSEGUA-translator/README.md

     | `inference_classifier.py` | Detects and predicts sign language in real time.  | Static signs, Dyamic signs |Static signs does simple hand detection and letter classification using a pickle-loaded model, dynamics uses holistic detection, and TensorFlow for sequence-based predictions.|

     For more details about the original projects refer to [Acknowledgements](#acknowledgements)

+## System requirements

+This project was developed in a Macbook Pro (Apple Silicon M1 Pro Chip) with macOS Sonoma 14.5.
+The following software is needed:

+- Python 3.10
+- PyCharm 2024.1 (Professional Edition), or another IDE (as long as the migration process is done correctly).

 ## Acknowledgements